Go to Part 2: Print Ready Checklist

 Layout

-• Position artwork so pockets and slits don’t obscure your design.
+- Position artwork so pockets and slits don’t obscure your design.

 Visibility is key to good design.
 If a pocket obscures your logo or your contact information is cut in half by a slit, your audience may have trouble understanding your message, which can damage brand recognition.
-Placing valuable information in open areas—away from possible obstructions—makes your design flow more easily from one point to another.
+Placing valuable information in open areas—away from possible obstructions—makes your design flow more easily from one point to another. - Place important logos, text, or other elements on the right 2/3 of the front and back cover to increase their visibility.

 When recipients hold a folder, their hands conceal part of the left side.
-Placing important elements here could reduce their visibility resulting in important elements going unnoticed.
+Placing important elements here could reduce their visibility resulting in important elements going unnoticed. - Leave at least 1/4″ space around your logo.

 Cramped, claustrophobic designs make it difficult to distinguish a logo.
 Placing white space around your logo to makes it stand out for greater brand recognition.